 Welcome to My Blog

-Most days are routine.
-But every now and then something happens — a tricky bug, a tool that surprises me, a decision that turns out to matter — that’s worth writing down.
+Most days at work are routine.
+But every now and then something happens, a tricky bug, a tool that surprises me, a decision that turns out to matter, and that’s worth writing down.

 That’s really what this blog is: a journal of things I’m building, breaking, and figuring out, written close to when they happen.